 I would occasionally pair the ClassTracker with my planning sheets from Target, but other than that, I exclusively used the ClassTracker to keep up with all of my assignments and activities.
 It’s so simple that I didn’t really have to put much thought into how I was going to set up my planner for the year.
 For each of the weekly breakdowns, there are 4 (technically 5) sections: “Remember to”, “Quizzes, Exams, Papers, Projects”, “Assignments”, “Activities” and a space for To-do lists.

-I used this section to remind myself to complete small tasks like inserting a graph or table into a lab report.
-Looking back, these small tasks were to be done right away and being that this particular section is right at the top of each day, it makes it easier to remember to tackle those things.
+I used this section to remind myself to complete small tasks (i.e.,inserting a graph or table into a lab report).
+These small tasks were to be done right away.
+Being that this particular section is right at the top of each day, it makes it easier to remember to tackle those things.

 Quizzes, Exams, Papers, Projects:

 This section was super helpful.
 I broke it down into my individual classes and the assignments for each class served as sub-groups.
 Each assignment was listed based on priority, so those things with earlier due dates were listed first.
-I also put check boxes next to each item in which I would check if I completed the assignment or shade in halfway through if I didn’t finish it.
+I put check boxes next to each task as I completed them.
+If I worked on the task, but didn’t complete, I’d shade in halfway through it.